isabella232/bc-community-samples/ebc-iot/README.md

 ![Device Simulator](./images/device-simulator.png)

-### Part 1 Summary

 At this point you should be able to see in the express console the temperature and humidity values from the IoT simulator.

 ![Logs](./images/logs.png)

-And if you modify the slider, the values should change.

-Now, we should go to the IOT Hub in the Azure portal and in the metrics section and we should see the messages that were sent.
+Now, we can go to the IOT Hub in the Azure portal and in the metrics section and we should see the messages that were sent.

 ![Hub Metrics](./images/hub-metrics.png)

-## Part 2: Data processing and filter of anomalies
+### Part 2: Data processing and filter of anomalies

 In this part, we are going to process the information captured in part 1 and we will log the values in an smart contract.

-### Azure Stream Analytics
+#### Azure Stream Analytics

 We need to create an Azure Stream Analytic job.